rainajia/IC-UKB-RAP/FAQ.md

 <details>
 <summary><strong>2.
 What quality checkes has been done for the raw seuqencing data? </strong></summary>
-Yes, the syntax is almost correct, but there should be a space between the closing parenthesis of the link and the note in parentheses.
-Here is the corrected markdown:

 Please refer to the method documentation file [Method.doc](https://imperiallondon-my.sharepoint.com/:w:/g/personal/yjia2_ic_ac_uk/ESCl98tv1oBJoQu2-3aSYSABEB-V5octWrN16b5EdyKJjA?e=SFReYr) (access for internal users only).

 </details>